 Cultivating, harvesting and manufacturing cotton takes a lot of time and effort, as you could by now have guessed.
 Tens of millions of farmers around the world rely on cotton for their livelihood, but global production also requires billions of tons of fertilizers, pesticides and herbicides, not to mention the unimaginable amounts of water that is needed to be the world’s number one fabric.
 In other words, it creates quite a large environmental footprint.

 The Better Cotton Initiative (BCI) — a global not-for-profit organisation — is the largest cotton sustainability program in the world.
-It aims to transform cotton production worldwide by developing Better Cotton as a sustainable mainstream commodity.
+It aims to transform production worldwide by developing Better Cotton as a sustainable mainstream commodity.
 It teaches millions of farmers smarter practices, like how to grow more cotton while using less water and less harmful chemicals.
 They learn to grow more from less, enabling increased pay as well, which in turn means they can invest in food and education.

-In the 2018-19 cotton season, 2.3 million BCI Farmers received training on more sustainable farming practices and produced 5.6 million tons of Better Cotton – that equates to 22 percent of global cotton production.
-By 2020, more than 5 million farmers will have grown Better Cotton, making up as much as 30 percent of the world’s cotton supply.
+In the 2018-19 season, 2.3 million BCI Farmers received training on more sustainable farming practices and produced 5.6 million tons of Better Cotton – that equates to 22 percent of global production.
+By 2020, more than 5 million farmers will have grown Better Cotton, making up as much as 30 percent of the world’s supply.

 12: Cotton is now part of the Agiblocks Universe